Parents, you cannot raise overly-pampered, undisciplined, disrespectful children [and expect] respect in return.

 Obedience begins with you; a strong-willed parent ready to teach, ready to educate, ready to nurture their children in the right direction.

-I can assure you, one of the greatest feelings in the world is watching your children, raise their children with love and admiration, respect and obedience.
+I can assure you, one of the greatest feelings in the world is watching your children, raise their children with love, respect, admiration and obedience.